ychalier/transflow/USAGE.md

 ## Multiple Flow Sources

 Multiple flow sources can be specified and merged.
 A first source must be specified as the first positional argument, as usually, and will be used to determine defaults metrics such as output framerate.
-Extra flow sources can be specified using the `-f, --extra-flow` argument.
+Extra flow sources can be specified using the `--flow` argument.
 You may provide one or more paths to valid flow inputs (video files, preprocessed archives, webcam indices).
-For each pair of frame, flows from all sources will be merged according to the operation specified with the `-sm, --flows-merging-function` argument, which, by default, is the sum.
+For each pair of frame, flows from all sources will be merged according to the operation specified with the `--merge` argument, which, by default, is the sum.

 Mergin Function | Description
 --------------- | -----------